hananina/tic-tac-toe/README.md

 ##Game Description:
-Tic tac toe is a simple 2 players game. each player populate "o" or "x" into the square of 3x3 board alternatively. when you create new game, there are two forms "user_o" and "user_x" to fill you and the other player's name.
+Tic tac toe is a simple 2 players game. when you create new game, there are two forms "user_o" and "user_x" to fill you and the other player's name.

-new game always starts with user_o's move. and "next_turn" property specify the user who is going to play next move.

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Rules:
+Each player populate "o" or "x" into the square of 3x3 board alternatively. and the user had 3 squares of "o" or "x" in a row win the game.

+new game always starts with user_o's move. and "next_turn" property specify the user who is going to play next move.

+When the board get full without a winner, then the game ended in a tie.

+##Score keeping:
+Score is created when a game end.
+You can get information of the result such as winner, the players who played the game, and date. if there are no winner. it means the game ended in a tie.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.